PROGIRA® plan version 6.2

-PROGIRA® plan is the integral tool for planning truly cost-effective and spectrum-efficient network solutions.
+PROGIRA® plan is an integral, radio-frequency engineering tool for planning truly cost-effective and spectrum-efficient network solutions.
+It enables users to achieve the best possible network coverage, with minimal infrastructure investments.
+Furthermore, features are embedded to resolve the issue of digital dividend.
+It utilizes the world-leading solution for digital cartography – Esri’s ArcGIS platform, keeping users ahead in their radio-frequency engineering projects with cutting-edge GIS capabilities.
 The current version is a release that brings a number of important new features, such as support for ATSC 3.0, improved tools and even better performance.

 Powered by ArcGIS — an open standalone GIS platform